Evolution of Anesthesiology

 - Clinical and Managerial Rotations – fellows will complete monthly core and elective rotations in different aspects of perioperative medicine.

 A Typical Week Consists of…

-- One to two days on clinical rotations
+- One day on clinical rotations

 Fellows will also attend weekly fellowship lectures, Grand Rounds lectures, and Duke Perioperative Enhancement Team (POET) weekly meetings.